bwambale03/alx-pre_course/README.md

-# alx-pre_course
-this is my first repository at alx se program at alx for the softwre engineering programm
+I am now an ALX sudent, this is my first repository as a full-stack engineer